-Getting things done is hard, and if you thought the solution to your time management problems was a tomato...well, you might be the right track.
-As was Francesco Cirillo, a developer and entrepreneur who created the Pomodoro Technique in the late 1980's.
-Pomodoro is the italian word for "tomato."
+Getting things done is hard, and if you thought the solution to your time management problems was a tomato...well, you might be on the right track.
+Developed by Francesco Cirillo, the Pomodoro technique is a time management method that has gained a lot of traction with productivity experts and newbies alike.
 What do tomatoes have to do with time management?

 What is the Pomodoro Technique?